Water Conservation Isn’t Enough

 Throughout California, a defining metric of good landscape design has become: “how water-efficient will this garden be?”

 The two Palo Alto front yards pictured below show the difference.
 Both save water; but only the one on the right invites hummingbirds, pollinators… and people.
-The one on the right uses about the same amount of water as the one on the left, but it gives back far more—to wildlife, to the streetscape, to the homeowners’ joy in living here.
+And the one on the right uses about the same amount of water as the one on the left, but gives back far more — to wildlife, to the streetscape, to the homeowners’ joy in living here.
 (You won’t be surprised to learn, the one on the right is a Verdance design.)

 The difference lies in the design intention.
-Our Califriendly™ philosophy expands the goal from conservation to coherence.
-It balances three essential principles:
+Our Califriendly™ philosophy expands the goal from simple conservation to holistic habitat creation by balancing three essential principles:

-When these goals are held in productive tension, no one elevated above the others, we achieve landscapes that thrive.
-Shading a terrace also reduces water loss from adjacent beds.
-Diverse plantings support natural pest control, reducing maintenance inputs.
-Spaces designed for people invite attention, care, and stewardship.
+When these goals are held in productive tension, no one prioritized above the others, we achieve landscapes that thrive.
+Shading a terrace creates comfort… and also reduces water loss from adjacent beds.
+Diverse plantings look beautiful… and also support natural pest control, reducing maintenance inputs.
+Spaces designed for people facilitate joyful gathering… and also invite attention, care, and stewardship.

 This balance of resilience and refinement defines our Califriendly™ approach.
-It transcends simple conservation and embraces complexity to create abundance.
+It transcends austerity and embraces complexity to yield abundance.

 And it transforms a landscape that merely survives drought into one that truly inspires life.